World’s best hikes

 Some trails in the area can be achieved in one day, however the National Park Service urges hikers to consider the risks of pushing the limits.
 “The difference between a great adventure in Grand Canyon and a trip to the hospital (or worse) is up to YOU,” their website reads.

-According to the National Park Service, over 250 hikers need to be rescued from the canyon each year.
-They offer great ‘Hike Smart’ guides for both summer and winter adventures, which outline the bare necessities of staying safe during a Grand Canyon Adventure.
+The National Park Service offer great ‘Hike Smart’ guides for both summer and winter adventures, which outline the bare necessities of staying safe during a Grand Canyon Adventure.

 Again, being over-researched and over-prepared for your hiking trip will give you the best chance to soak in the scenery without seeing the inside of an ambulance.

-If you’re planning a hiking holiday, it’s important to remember that there are some scenarios that wouldn’t be covered by our international travel insurance policy, such as:
+If you’re planning a hiking holiday, it’s important to remember that there are some scenarios that wouldn’t be covered by our International Comprehensive travel insurance policy, such as:

 • Mountaineering using ropes or rock climbing equipment